07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 The compiler already internally supports these semantics in the guise of the underscored keywords: `__owned` and `__shared`.
-We propose that we rename these keywords to `consuming` and `nonConsuming` and remove the underscores.
+We propose that we rename these keywords to `consuming` and `nonConsuming` and make them true features in the language.

 ## Detailed design